CyVerse-learning-materials/learning-materials-home/docs/ds/de/index.md

-# Managing Data in the Discovery Environment
+# Data Store in Discovery Environment

 With CyVerse, you can manage data throughout the data lifecycle, from uploading, to adding metadata, to analyzing, sharing results, and making your data public for others to reuse.